 What to Do in El Escorial

 - Visit the spectacular monastery, Monasterio de San Lorenzo del Escorial.

 - See the Crypt in which the majority of the Spanish Kings are buried, from Charles I (who died in 1556) through to Alfonso XIII (died 1931) through Philip II, Philip III, Philip IV, Charles II, Louis I, Charles III, Charles IV, Ferdinand VII, Isabel II, and Alfonso XII.

-- To complete your tour of deceased Spanish rulers, General Franco (dictator who ruled Spain for much of the twentieth century) is buried in the Valle de los Caídos.
-Transport to El Valle de los Caídos is difficult, so it is advisable to take a guided tour of El Escorial and El Valle de los Caídos.
+- To complete your tour of deceased Spanish rulers, General Franco (the dictator who ruled Spain for much of the twentieth century) is buried in the Valle de Los Caídos.
+Transport to El Valle de Los Caídos is difficult, so it is advisable to take a guided tour of El Escorial and El Valle de Los Caídos.

 What to Do in El Valle de los Caídos